University of Montana: Student life

 A variety of student organizations exist on campus.
-Seven fraternities and four sororities have chapters on campus.
+Four fraternities and three sororities have chapters on campus.

 The University of Montana's International Program began as the International Student club in 1924.
 In 1981, the Mansfield Center was established and certification in teaching of English as a second language (TESL) began.
 As of 2010, the university has partnerships established with over 90 universities in over 40 countries.
 The largest number of partnership are with universities in Japan (eight), China (seven), and Chile (seven).

 Programs on Central and Southwest Asia were created in 1997.
 UM is currently the only American university offering a Bachelor of Arts in Central and Southwest Asian Studies.
 In September 2010, the Montana Board of Regents unanimously approved the creation of the Center for the Study of Central and Southwest Asia at the University of Montana.